SysSn13/leetcode-rating-predictor/README.md

 ## Browser extension

-Current only chrome browser is suported.
+Current only chrome browser is supported.
 It uses manifest V3.
 See [this](https://developer.chrome.com/docs/extensions/mv3/getstarted/) for getting started with extension development.
 Source code for the extension is in `./chrome-extension`.

 ## Contributing